AutoOpt: A General Framework for Automatically Designing Metaheuristic Optimization Algorithms with Diverse Structures: Experiments and Applications

 \subsubsection{Test problems}

-We adopt the $f1$ to $f10$ functions from the CEC 2005 real-valued parameter optimization problem suite \cite{suganthan2005problem}.
-They are representative continuous benchmark problems covering different Sphere ($f1$), Schwefel ($f1$,$f4$,$f5$), Elliptic ($f3$), Rosenbrock ($f6$), Griewank ($f7$), Ackley ($f8$), and Rastrigin ($f9$, $f10$) versions.
-We set each function as an independent targeted problem with three instances.
-These instances differ in their dimensions of solution space, i.e., 10-, 30-, and 50-dimension, respectively.
+We adopt the $f1$ to $f10$ functions from the CEC 2005 real-valued parameter optimization problem suite \cite{suganthan2005problem} and the $f1$ to $f20$ functions from the CEC 2013 real-valued parameter optimization problem suite \cite{liang2013problem2}.
+They are representative continuous benchmark problems covering different Sphere, Schwefel, Elliptic, Rosenbrock, Griewank, Ackley, and Rastrigin versions etc. We set each function as an independent targeted problem with three instances.
+These instances differ in their dimensions of solution space, i.e., $10-$, $30-$, and $50-D$, respectively.
 We further utilize two real problems.
 The first is a power system restoration scheduling problem with highly constrained binary solution space.
 The second is a discrete non-separable beamforming problem from a reconfigurable intelligent surface (RIS)-aided communication system.
 Each problem has a number of instances that differ in their input variable values.
 Metaheuristics could meet the discrete, highly-constrained, and non-separable challenges.
 In this regard, the automated design could benefit the problem researchers to quickly get an efficient metaheuristic solver from the variety of choices.